chookapp/Bracketeer/README.md

 * Modified default hot-keys for enable/disable hints (**Ctrl-[, Ctrl-H**) and enable/disable sorrounding brackets (**Ctrl-[, Ctrl-S**), as suggested in [issue 7](https://github.com/chookapp/Bracketeer/issues/7).
 * The popup now has colors and highlights the matching bracket.
+* Added hints for break/continue from within: for, while, do, case (& default) and Java's foreach.
+This should address [issue 3](https://github.com/chookapp/Bracketeer/issues/3).
 * Some small bug fixes.

 Build 1.1.0